ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 #### ESP

-- Since ESP is below transport protocols, it does not have any dependencies on the transports themselves, other than on UDP or TCP for NAT traversal.
+- Since ESP is below transport protocols, it does not have any dependencies on the transports themselves, other than on UDP or TCP where encapsulation is employed.

 ## WireGuard